Rokeby Venus

-Rokeby Venus, c.
-1647–1651.
-122 × 177 cm.
-National Gallery, London.

 The Borghese Hermaphrodite, an ancient Roman copy, excavated c.
 1608–1620, of a Hellenistic original, now in the Louvre.
 When in Rome Velázquez ordered a bronze cast of the work for Madrid.

 The Rokeby Venus (/ˈroʊkbi/ ROHK-bee; also known as The Toilet of Venus, Venus at her Mirror, Venus and Cupid and, in Spanish, La Venus del espejo) is a painting by Diego Velázquez, the leading artist of the Spanish Golden Age.
 Completed between 1647 and 1651, and probably painted during the artist's visit to Italy, the work depicts the goddess Venus in a sensual pose, lying on a bed with her back facing the viewer, and looking into a mirror held by the Roman god of physical love, her son Cupid.
 The painting is in the National Gallery, London.

-Numerous works, from the ancient to the baroque, have been cited as sources of inspiration for Velázquez.
+Numerous works, from the ancient to the baroque, have been cited as inspiring Velázquez.
 The nude Venuses of the Italian painters, such as Giorgione's Sleeping Venus (c.
 1510) and Titian's Venus of Urbino (1538), were the main precedents.
 In this work, Velázquez combined two established poses for Venus: recumbent on a couch or a bed, and gazing at a mirror.
 She is often described as looking at herself in the mirror, although this is physically impossible since viewers can see her face reflected in their direction.
 This phenomenon is known as the Venus effect.
 In some ways the painting represents a pictorial departure, through its central use of a mirror, and because it shows the body of Venus turned away from the observer of the painting.

 The Rokeby Venus is the only surviving female nude by Velázquez.
 Nudes were extremely rare in seventeenth-century Spanish art, which was policed actively by members of the Spanish Inquisition.
 Despite this, nudes by foreign artists were keenly collected by the court circle, and this painting was hung in the houses of Spanish courtiers until 1813, when it was brought to England to hang in Rokeby Park, Yorkshire.
-In 1906, the painting was purchased by National Art Collections Fund for the National Gallery, London.
-Although it was attacked and badly damaged in 1914 by Canadian suffragette Mary Richardson, it soon was fully restored and returned to display.
-It was attacked again and its protective glass smashed by Just Stop Oil in 2023.
+In 1906, National Art Collections Fund purchased the painting for the National Gallery, London.
+Although it was attacked and badly damaged in 1914 by Canadian suffragette Mary Richardson, it was soon fully restored and returned to display.
+Just Stop Oil attacked it again and smashed its protective glass in 2023.